jcraciun/Planktonic/README.md

 - standard deviation dictionary for the metadata training set
 - mean dictionary for the metadata training set

-### Meta Data csv
+### Meta Data CSV
 **Note that file type at end assumed for all rows containing the image name (e.g. .jpg/.png)**

 ## Testing / Applying a trained model to unlabeled images
-Setting `run_type` in your .yml file to forward-inference will sort images into folders given a pre-trained model.
+Setting `run_type` in your .yml file to `forward-inference` will sort images into folders given a pre-trained model.
 The path should be set to the file you want the images to be sorted into.
 This mode will create a folder for a class if it is not existent in the path.